norberello/test/chapter2.md

 # Final message the student will see upon completing the exercise
 #but doing something not good
-success_msg("Oso ondo, marren luzerak maiztasuna adierazten dute")
+success_msg("Oso ondo, marren luzerek maiztasuna adierazten dute")

 ---